wuzhengy/TAU/Company/Homepage.md

 ### Introduction
 #### TAU App - Create crypto coins and trade community for free.
-TAU helps you to create P2P crypto trade community independant from central servers.
+TAU helps you to create P2P crypto trade community independantly from central servers.
 You can issue genuine blockchain coins free from third party transaction fee.
-TAU do not require users to buy any TAUcoins for enjoying full functions, so that community leaders can airdrop coins to participants freely.
+TAU do not require you to buy any TAUcoins for enjoying full functions.
+Community leaders can airdrop coins to participants freely.

-We want to help individuals from everywhere to build crypto community and increase value of community coins; therefore TAU makes the full blockchain node system working on smart phones with low data consumption, which is important for developing regions such as Africa.
+We help individuals from everywhere to build crypto community and increase value of community coins; therefore TAU full blockchain node system works on smart phones with low data consumption, which is important for developing regions like Africa.

 #### Dream Crypto Airdrop tool
-* Free - no third party fee such as ETH gas
+* Free, no third party fee such as ETH gas
 * Drop to emails, whatsapp and telegram contacts
-* YOu just need a android phone for everything
+* Just need a android phone for everything

 ### About the core technologies
 #### Perishable Proof of Transactions(PPOT) Blockchain Consensus Tailored for individual phones